YiDingg/YiDingg/Notes/Math/LinearAlgebra1Notes.md

 # Linear Algebra 1 Notes

+> [!Note|style:callout|label:Infor]
+Initially published at 12:06 on 2024-07-01 in Beijing.

 !> **<span style='color:red'>Attention:</span>**<br>
 You might not be able to view pdf online on the mobile devices as the broswer usually dosen't support the extension.
 Therefore, make sure you are using a mordern broswer on PC, such as Edge, Chrome, Quark, LianXiang, etc. You can also try clicking the link below to view or download the file.